kauffecup/react-bubble-chart/README.md

 If `true`, will create a `<div>` as a sibling of the main `<svg>` chart, whose content will be populated by highlighting over one of the bubbles.
 The class of this element is `tooltip`.
-For now there is no default styling, but in a future release there might be.
-Some example styling can be found in the style files under src.
+For now all of the styling is handled by this module, not by CSS.

 ### `tooltipProps` (optional)